mobeets/paper-trails/_posts/2018-09-09-cochlear-implants.md

 - perceiving/speaking tonal languages like Mandarin
 - perceiving music

-It may seem surprising that __cochlear implant users "can converse relatively easily on the phone but cannot tell the difference between two familiar nursery songs."__ This is because a single electrode might be responsible for indicating frequencies anywhere between middle C and the next eleven notes on a keyboard above it.
+It may seem surprising that __cochlear implant users "can converse relatively easily on the phone but cannot tell the difference between two familiar nursery songs."__ Because there are only so many electrodes representing such a broad range of frequencies, a single electrode might be responsible for indicating an entire octave's worth of notes--which means these notes would all sound the same!

 Still, the amount of improvements in cochlear implants over just the last few decades is incredible.
 It's truly a multi-discipline achievement, having required major improvements in surgery, engineering, and neuroscience.